ahankla/astr5710/README.md

 I forked this repository and renamed Jason's branch to jason-upstream.

 To push to my fork: git push -u origin main
-To pull from Jason's repository: git pull jason-upstream
+To pull from Jason's repository: git pull jason-upstream main